 Cons

-- Limited evidence for success rates specifically in the home setting
+- Limited evidence for success rates in the home setting

-- No lab screening or preparation of the sample
+- No clinical screening or lab preparation of the sample

-- Wash hands, clean the surface and set out sterile single-use supplies.
+- Wash hands, clean the work surface, and set out sterile single-use supplies.

-- Collect the semen directly into a sterile cup.
+- Collect the semen directly into a sterile specimen cup.

-- Lie on your back with the pelvis slightly elevated; insert the syringe 3–5 cm and depress the plunger slowly.
+- Lie on your back with your hips slightly elevated.
+Insert the syringe tip about 1–2 inches and press the plunger slowly.

 Practical timing tips

-- Keep the sample at room temperature; do not shake or force the plunger.
+- Keep the sample at room temperature, do not shake, and avoid pushing the plunger hard.

 - Use only lubricants labelled sperm-friendly and only if needed.

-- Log cycle day, LH tests and insemination times to refine your plan.
+- Record cycle day, LH results, and insemination times to refine your plan.

 How home ICI compares with IUI and IVF